-ARTICLE THIRTY FIVE TERM OF AGREEMENT
+ARTICLE THIRTY FIVE

+TERM OF AGREEMENT

-This Agreement, when signed by in CITY and approved by the INTERNATIONAL PRESIDENT OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL MORKERS, shall become effective January 1, 1987, and shall remain in effect through December 31, 1987, and from year to year thereafter,
+This Agreement, when signed by the CITY and approved by the INTERNATIONAL PRESIDENT OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, shall become effective January 1, 1988, and shall remain in effect through December 31, 1990, and from year to year thereafter, unless sixty (60) days prior to any current expiration date, either of the parties hereto notifies the other party at interest, in writing, of its desires to amend or terminate the Agreement.

-IN WITNESS WHEREOF, the part ies hereto have caused these presents to be duly executed by their pr oper officials this 27 day of Getsber , 1987.
-By: Mayor and LOCAL 210 OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS By: W. L. S. President ATTEST: Solored Spergers City Clerk ATTEST: Business Manager Negotiating Committee: Variable Matte Negotiating Committee: Alexander Barrelini Brand G. Dunn Joseph Ganatura Wielen Valle
+IN WITNESS WHEREOF, the part ies hereto have caused these presents to be duly executed by their pro oper officials this 14th day of

+January , 1988.

+CITY OF VINELAND LOCAL 210 OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS

+By: Romano Mayor By: Why Fresident

+ATTEST: ATTEST:

+City Clerk Business Manager

+Negotiating Committee: Negotiating Committee:

+- decession Decire with the second second

+X 62 8 11 15 the state of the s

+Mary Sallan

+Carried State of the second